jlinoff/pam/README.md

 | Project| [https://github.com/eSentire/qspm](https://github.com/eSentire/qspm) |
 | Webapp| [https://esentire.github.io/qspm/](https://esentire.github.io/qspm/) |

-This is the oldest surviving effort.
-It was implemented using Rust and javascript and was funded by my employer at that time (eSentire, Inc.) for a hack week project.
+This is the older effort that was implemented using Rust and javascript and was funded by my employer at that time (eSentire, Inc.) for a hack week project.
 The UI and the implementation are quite complex.